samfeldstein/notebook/content/notes/problem-sizes.md

 created: 2024-10-28
 updated: 2024-10-28
 ---
 Problems vary in size. *Build a website* is a big problem. *Position the menu bar* is a small problem.
-Break you problem down until you get to a problem small enough to solve.
+Break your problem down until you get to a problem small enough to solve.

 Problem sizes are proportional. *Build a website* is a big problem compared to *position the menu bar*, but it's a small problem compared to *make electricty free.*